Pavan-Kumar-Adapala/RHCSA_Preparation/README.md

 **Securing Mount Points**

-Before mounting the disk/disk partition to the directory (ex: /data) in the root Filesystem (/) is not accessable to the users except root. so
+Before mounting the disk or disk partition to the directory (ex: /data) in the root Filesystem (/) is not accessable to the users except root. so

-mkdir /data # **this a directory inside the root filesystem, so root user only need to access the directory until mount to partition/disk**
+sudo mkdir /data # **this a directory inside the root filesystem, so root user only need to access the directory until mount to disk partition or disk**

 Before mount the directory permissions: